-However, in our “Sicko” society, it’s more common for clients to visit a massage therapist, naturopath, acupuncturist, yoga therapist or other holistic wellness practitioner when the GP can’t help, or to remediate pain.
+However, in our “Sicko” society, it’s more common for clients to visit a massage therapist, naturopath, acupuncturist, yoga therapist, or other holistic wellness practitioners when the GP can’t help, or to remediate pain.

 Anna has been taking sleeping pills most of her life.
 While she may swallow the drugs mindlessly, she needs to be mindful that the dependency on the drugs causes many other imbalances and side effects.